PyTis/sbash/README.rst

 sbash
 =====

+“S-Bash” (secure-bash) is a configurable program, that allows a server administrator full control.
+From which users are affected, the idle time timeout in seconds, to which users have permission to override, or adjust timeouts, and screen savers (from editing an sbash.rc file located in /home/{user}/sbash.rc).
+The first version simply locks the screen when the timeout is reached, after X-seconds of inactivity at any terminal.
+If the native (built-in) screen-lock isn't available, PyTis's PyLock is used.
+Even switching to a new terminal and sending a kill signal can't be used as a work-around.
+This nifty little program will make sure the user enters a valid password, or that root does.
+This even works in PuTTy!
+Future versions will include a few text-based screensavers that can be displayed (if desired) during idle time.

 Okay, lets talk why.
 Why is this needed?
 Well, it may not be for you, or... it may just be exactly what you are looking for.
 I know I want it, that is why I am writing it.
 Because I think others may find it useful, is why I am